 HOST CITY & CONFERENCE VENUE

 Cairns is truly a destination to impress every one.
 From the moment you fly in over lush tropical green rainforest and aqua blue reefs of the Great Barrier Reef, you know you are truly in a special part of the world.
-Pullman Cairns International (formerly The Sebel Cairns) is the most prestigious 4.5 star hotel and is perfectly located in the heart of Cairns, just moments from the city’s best shopping, dining and cafes.
+The Hilton Hotel is the most prestigious 5 star hotel and is perfectly located in the heart of Cairns, just moments from the city’s best shopping, dining and cafes.
 Within a few minutes’ walk is Cairns Esplanade and swimming lagoon, Pier Shopping Plaza, Cairns Central Shopping Centre and train station and an excellent selection of shops and restaurants.
-Pullman Cairns International is an upscale hotel, perfectly located in tropical Cairns, Australia.
-Overlooking Cairns Harbour and lush mountain hinterland, this 321 room hotel is spectacularly positioned to take advantage of all the city has to offer.
-You can choose from a range of accommodation and suites in the Pullman Cairns International.
-Pullman Cairns International is proud to be the flagship hotel of the area, renowned for holding memorable indoor and outdoor events of any size.
-Dine in Coco’s Restaurant or even unwind in the Day Spa.
-With the latest wireless technology, Pullman Cairns International Hotel Australia will keep you perfectly connected during your holiday accommodation in Cairns.

 CONFERENCE SPONSORSHIP OPPORTUNITIES FOR ORGANISATIONS